Ecotrust/madrona.ecotrust.org/services/index.md

     <h2>Technology Support</h2>

         <p>If you have technical questions, join the <a href='https://groups.google.com/group/madrona-users'>Madrona user group</a> and ask away!
+We are commited to stewarding a community of open source developers and practitioners.
 If you need dedicated help from our team, contact us.</p>

     <h2>Supplementary services</h2>
         <p>Do you need expertise beyond tool development?
 Ecotrust offers a wide range of supplementary services for decision support and spatial planning including:</p>